norchcode/ai-qa-agent/README.md

 mkdocs serve
 ```

+### Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgements

 - [Groq](https://groq.com/) for their LLM API
+- [OpenAI](https://openai.com/) for their GPT models
+- [Anthropic](https://www.anthropic.com/) for their Claude models
+- [Gradio](https://gradio.app/) for the web UI framework
 - [Appium](https://appium.io/) for mobile testing capabilities
 - [scrcpy](https://github.com/Genymobile/scrcpy) for Android device mirroring
 - [OpenCV](https://opencv.org/) for image processing capabilities